Clean-Master-Privacy/applications/README.md

 License
 -------
-Licensed by gamestime102 under clean master privacy for 2025-2026 and beyond.
+Licensed by gamestime102 for 2025-2026 and beyond.

 The code and data files in this distribution are licensed under the GNU General Public License, version 3 or any later version, as published by the Free Software Foundation.
 For a copy of this license, see https://www.gnu.org/licenses/.